pugson/telegram-twitter-url-expand-bot/README.md

 ## ✨🆕✨ Bot now works in Telegram Channels!

-When you add this bot to your channel it will automatically edit any message that includes a Twitter, Instagram, or TikTok link and replace the link in that message with a link to [fxtwitter.com](https://fxtwitter.com), [ddinstagram.com](https://ddinstagram.com), or [tfxktok.com](https://tfxktok.com) which have working embeds for each platform.
+When you add this bot to your channel it will automatically edit any message that includes a supported platform and replace the link in that message with one of the working embeds for each platform.
 Your channel subscribers will finally be able to watch inline videos and photos without leaving Telegram.

-## Also supports Bluesky!

-The bot will expand Bluesky links inside Telegram.
-It will reply with a link to [fxbsky.app](https://fxbsky.app) which has a working embed for Bluesky posts so you can see them play inline inside Telegram.

-## Also supports Dribbble!

-The bot will expand Dribbble links inside Telegram.
-It will reply with a link to [dribbbletv.com](https://dribbbletv.com) which has a working embed for Dribbble shots so you can see them play inline inside Telegram.

-## Also supports Posts.cv!

-The bot will expand posts.cv links inside Telegram.
-It will reply with a link to [postscv.com](https://postscv.com) which has a working embed for posts.cv posts so you can see them play inline inside Telegram.

-## Also supports TikTok!

-The bot can now expand TikTok videos inside Telegram.
-It will reply with a link to [tfxktok.com](https://tfxktok.com) which has a working embed for TikTok videos so you can see them play inline inside Telegram.

-## Also supports Instagram!

-You can now expand Instagram links inside Telegram with this bot.
-It will reply with a link to [ddinstagram.com](https://ddinstagram.com) which has a working embed for multiple photos and even includes inline video.
-Works with regular Instagram Posts and Reels.
-Doesn’t work with Stories or Highlights yet.

 > [!NOTE]
 >